grogsile-inc/djs-framework/README.md

 # djs-framework
 This framework wraps around the Discord.js package to make creating a bot with Slash Commands as easy as possible.
 The main purpose is to remove the strain of trying to figure out how to use Slash Commands.

+## Contributing
+Please submit issues if you find a bug, have some valuable feedback or feature requests, or if you have a question.
+Feel free to create a pull request if you would like to directly contribute to the project!

 ## Getting Started
 First things first, `require` this package: